agh-glk/fcs/docs/source/crawler/web_interface.rst

    Asks Crawling Unit for statistics from a given time period.

-   :return: Crawling statistics from a given time period
+   :return: Crawling statistics from a given time period.
    :rtype: JSON